noahlaux/css-minsk-js-thoughts/README.md

 1. Mixing async/await code with sync code might look a bit weird
 2. Untill we have full browser support or we stop carrying about older browsers, shipping transpiled async/await code should be done with some considerations
 3. Your code will be less functional and you wont be able to chain execution the same way as with promisses.
+ (maybe you can elaborate what less functional means also how you can't chain the execution)
 4. Keep in mind that `await` blocks a loop so
 ```JavaScript
 const makeRequest = async () => {